Bringing young children 9 and under?

 - Do You Dare?: Would you stick your hand in a box, not knowing what’s inside?
-How long can you keep it there? *Adult may need to assist the child.
-If the child is too small to do this, they might have fun watching the adult participate.
+How long can you keep it there?
+(Adult may need to assist the child in sticking their arm in the slot all the way and helping the child look into the viewer.)

 3. Tools of the Trade